jemgunay/box2d-car-demo/README.md

 # Driving Evolutionary Algorithm

-A port of a top-down car demo written in JS (http://domasx2.github.io/gamejs-box2d-car-example/) to Go, using the pixel game package and ByteArena's Go box2D port.
+Started with a Go port of a JS box2D top-down car demo (http://domasx2.github.io/gamejs-box2d-car-example/), using the Pixel game library and ByteArena's Go box2D port.
+Ended up with a car evolving to drive around an obstacles!
+Video here: https://youtu.be/F2pwEOJhNMs

 # Controllable Car Demo